 The Learning Environment Model (LEM) Design

 As I said, Laura has been developing and refining this course for a number of years.
 She has focused her efforts heavily on learner agency and choice, while also delivering a rigorous, common instruction in composition.

 How does she accomplish both of those goals?
 Let me show you by creating a LEM for an assignment period from this past spring.

 The foundation of the Myth-Folklore course is formed from readings of myths and folklore tales across time and from around the world.
 Equally important, this foundation is also molded with heaps of student choice.
 That’s because each unit begins with students choosing the readings that interest them personally – they get to create their own anthology from Laura’s massive Un-textbook.

 In Week 2, for example, students choose between Classical or Biblical readings, and within those broad categories there are a seemingly endless set of possibilities from which to choose.
 For students who have trouble choosing, Laura actually provides a Crystal Ball that will make the selection for them.

 Here’s what that personalization looks like in our formal LEM:

 After personalizing the reading content, students enter into a prescribed set of common activities that promote both formal and informal writing skills.
 These are accompanied by a core set of instructional guides and resources.
 Not surprisingly, while the activities and goals themselves are common to all students, the actual work is completely personalized.

 First, there is personalization because each student is working with a set of readings that’s entirely personal to her/him.
 In addition, there are multiple opportunities for additional personalization through common activities.
-This includes: